Last Modified: 30 Mar 2016

 If planning to enter Thailand via a land border multiple times during your travels, we recommend you pre-obtain a 60 day multiple entry visa from you embassy or consulate before you travel rather than attempting to obtain a visa at the border on multiple occasions which may result in being denied re-entry into the country.

-Visas can be organised either in advance or on arrival.
+Visas can be organised either in advance or on arrival for most nationalities.
 Check with your embassy or consulate and allow approx 3 weeks for processing.
 It is also possible to obtain your Cambodian visa on arrival at the airport or border crossing for approx. US$30 (cost subject to change) - you will need a passport photo.